PMFCSG/mc-plugin-template/CONTRIBUTING.md

 enhancement or a code improvement.
 More details can be found about the [types of contributions](docs/types-of-contributions.md) for this repo.

-No matter of your capabilities or how important is your wish to contribute on this project, your help will be the welcome and very appreciated!
+No matter of your capabilities or how important is your wish to contribute to this project, your help will be welcome and very appreciated!

 ## First Contribution